ViCCo-Group/thingsvision/README.md

 #### Multi Module Feature Extraction

-We've added the functionality to also jointly extract features of multiple `module_names`.
+It is possible to jointly extract features for multiple `module_names` of  a single model.

 ##### PyTorch

 ```python

 module_names = ['visual', ...] # add more module_names here

 # your custom dataset and dataloader classes come here (for example, a PyTorch data loader)